NEWSTEAD HOUSE AND SUBSTATION (FORMER)

 It’s important we protect our heritage and maintain buildings like Newstead House for all to enjoy.

 The impacts of the COVID-19 pandemic affected many industries and important projects, including the original plan for the Newstead House refurbishment, which was due to commence in 2020.
-We have been working hard to update the scope of works and timeline and are thrilled the State Government has funded this important project to now commence in 2021.
+We have been working hard to update the scope of works and timeline and are thrilled the State Government has funded this important project.
+The Conservation Project has commenced.

 The conservation project aims to undertake works to protect and present Newstead House as it was a residence in the late 1800s.